 4. Finding the right influencer aligned with a suitable target audience is a challenge for 81% of brands.

 Not all traffic is good traffic, as it might not turn prospective leads into customers.
 And even though brands always conduct thorough influencer demographics research beforehand, they still cite finding the right influencer as this marketing method’s top challenge.
-At the same time, 58% of brands struggle to assess the return on investment of their influencer marketing spending, while 22% have had to compete with others to recruit some popular influencers.
+At the same time, 58% of brands struggle to assess the return on investment of their influencer marketing spending, while 22% have had to compete with others to recruit some of the more popular influencers, especially those with millions of followers.

 5. 34% of brands find searching for the best platform challenging.